patrickburke66/DataViz_Final_Project/classmate_projects.md

 ## March 23

 Talked with Dr. Higham about my project as we had an odd number of students in class.

+## March 28th

+Unfortunately I missed class due to an illness and did not communicate with anyone in class.